6 Best Renters Insurance Companies in New Hampshire of 2025

 Editor's Rating (4 Stars out of 5)

 Travelers renters insurance’s basic coverage is comparable to other insurers selling renters insurance in New Hampshire.
-Their basic policy includes personal liability, medical payments, and additional living expense coverage if you have to stay in a hotel due to a covered loss.
+Their basic policy includes personal liability, medical payments, and additional living expense coverage if you must stay in a hotel due to a covered loss.

 Travelers renters insurance excels in the area of standard coverage for personal property.
-For renters who like to make improvements to their apartment or condo, any improvements made that are damaged during a covered event, such as a new wall or floor coverings or fresh paint, can apply up to 10% of their personal property coverage to restore the enhancements they made.
+For renters who like to make improvements to their apartment or condo, any improvements made that are damaged during a covered event, such as a new wall, floor coverings, or fresh paint, can apply up to 10% of their personal property coverage to restore the enhancements they made.

-Travelers also offers additional coverage to protect expensive belongings, like jewelry, antiques, and fine art.
+Travelers also offer additional coverage to protect expensive belongings like jewelry, antiques, and fine art.

 Travelers Renters Insurance Discounts